 We’re big fans of energy efficiency here at DryGair.
-We’ve noticed that many greenhouse growers have yet to hop on the thermal screen train.
-This is a simple list to sum up the reasons we consider thermal screens to be a must-have.
+We’ve noticed that many greenhouse growers have yet to start using screens.
+This is a simple list to sum up the reasons we consider thermal, shading and blackout screens to be a must-have.

 1. Reducing energy consumption

 In a greenhouse, energy is a massive expense.
 Most energy is spent trying to maintain an optimal temperature to make our plants comfortable.
 This means heating up when it’s cold outside.
 Not just in cold climates or during the winter, but also through the night.
 During the summer, hot days and generally in warm regions, cooling is the big energy consumer.
 Whether you need boilers, heat pumps or HVACs, one thing is certain – your energy bill can climb high.

 One thing that can drastically reduce your energy needs is a thermal screen.
 There is a constant exchange of heat with the outdoors, through the walls and ceiling.
 By creating an extra barrier you can reduce the heat transfer.
 This allows you to conserve heat collected during the day, as well as the infrared radiation absorbed by the floor, which is released as heat throughout the night.
 By utilizing the right screen and further isolating the greenhouse during cold periods, you can reduce the heat loss.
 But using it wisely is key, as on hot days you may also use it prevent overheating.
 It really is a big player in the climatization game.

 Energy efficiency is by far the greatest advantage of screens, generally paying themselves off in 18-36 months.

 2. Using a thermal screen to prevent greenhouse condensation drips